vortique/smd-gui/README.md

 ## Usage

-- Launch the app with `npm start`.
+- Launch the app with `npm start` or run the binary installed from releases.
 - Paste a Spotify track URL into the GUI input and submit.
 - The app will search YouTube (via `yt-dlp`) for the best matching result, download the video, and convert it to audio.
 - Downloaded files and temporary files location depends on OS; temporary files goes to your OS's temp file directory and Downloaded songs goes to your OS's musics directory (for now).